Elemental Mage Deck List Guide (Rastakhan's Rumble February 2019)

-As most of the expensive cards removed from the deck are also late-game tools, this budget variant is naturally much less powerful in longer game.
-To compensate for this, you should aim to be more aggressive in your strategy to try and bring the game to a close before you find yourself in a situation that you need a card like Frost Lich Jaina.
+As most of the expensive cards removed from the deck are also late-game tools, this budget variant is naturally much less powerful in longer games.
+To compensate for this, you should aim to be more aggressive in your strategy to try and bring the game to a close before you find yourself in a situation where you need a card like Frost Lich Jaina.
 To add to the deck's early tempo, Leyline Manipulator has been added to the deck to pair with cards generated by Lesser Ruby Spellstone, Steam Surger, and Shimmering Tempest.
 Additionally, a copy of Cauldron Elemental has also been included as a finisher to help turn cheap Elementals into burst damage.

 8. Wild Elemental Mage Deck